aydrian/fabric-stack-workshop/workshop/part-3.md

 ```

 > **Note**
-> You are passing two arguments to `cursor.execute`.
-The first one is the SQL string and the 2nd is a tuple with parameters.
+> You're passing two arguments to `cursor.execute`.
+The first one is the SQL string and the second is a tuple with parameters.
 Remember, if you have a single value in your tuple, add a **trailing comma**.

-For more info about inserting parameters, see [Passing parameters to SQL queries](https://www.psycopg.org/psycopg3/docs/basic/params.html)
+For more info about inserting parameters, see [Passing parameters to SQL queries](https://www.psycopg.org/psycopg3/docs/basic/params.html).

-## ▶️ Run the App
+## ▶️ Run the app

-Now that we have everything set up and our Repl configured.
-You can start the app by clicking the ▶ Run button at the top of your Repl.
+Now that we have everything set up and our Repl configured, you can start the app by clicking the ▶ Run button at the top of your Repl.

 The could take some time for the first run and after your Repl sleeps.
-It will check for the `DATABASE_URL` secret and CA Cert, install all the packages, and generate generate the frontend build folder (if needed).
+It will check for the `DATABASE_URL` secret and CA Cert, install all the packages, and generate generate the front-end build folder (if needed).
 Please be patient.
 You can watch the progress in the Console.

 The application is ready when see the following in the Console: